zedif/julia-introduction/episodes/03-types.md

 We can see that the default type for integers as well as floats is the respective 64-bit version.
 We can also see that functions are types just like any other.
-This allows to write functional code, which is part of idiomatic Julia.
+This allows to write functional code — that is to pass functions as arguments to other functions — which is part of idiomatic Julia.

 All types in Julia form a hierarchy with `Any` at the top.
 We can explore that hierarchy using the functions `supertype` and `supertypes`.